Shopping & Sourcing Guide · Updated June 2026

 Same tiered rate $0.99/lb (<25 lbs); $0.69/lb (100+ lbs) Tiered rates apply to full transaction

-The weight-based model creates a clear profitability gradient.
-Lightweight items are extremely profitable.
-Twenty silk blouses weighing a combined four pounds at $1.99/lb costs $7.96 (roughly $0.40 per item).
-Heavy items can quickly become unprofitable.
-A cast iron skillet, a thick winter parka, or a stack of hardcover art books can blow your cost basis before you've even looked at what resale prices look like.
+This weight-based model creates a sharp profitability gradient depending on what you're buying.
+Lightweight items are wildly profitable.
+For example, twenty silk blouses weighing a combined four pounds at $1.99/lb runs $7.96 total, roughly $0.40 per piece.
+Heavy items can flip negative fast: a cast iron skillet, a thick winter parka, or a stack of hardcover art books can blow your cost basis before you've even checked resale value.

-Pro move: Bring a small kitchen scale.
-Weigh heavy items before committing to them.
-At $1.99/lb, a 6-pound cast iron pan costs $11.94.
-That is only worth it if it sells for $40+.
+Pro move: carry a small kitchen scale and weigh heavy items before you commit.
+At $1.99/lb, a 6-pound cast iron pan runs $11.94, which is only worth it if it resells north of $40.

 Liquidation Bin Stores: The Weekly Descending Price Ladder